 As regards treatment, it accepts the cost-benefit rationale for leukotriene receptor antagonists as add-on treatment after low-dose inhaled corticosteroids.

-The authors call for collaboration between NICE and BTS/SIGN in developing a single asthma guideline, a view further elaborated by Noel Baxter and Duncan Keeley in an article recently published in BMJ entitled ‘Conflicting asthma guidelines cause confusion in primary care’.
+The authors call for collaboration between NICE and BTS/SIGN in developing a single asthma guideline.
+This view is further elaborated in an article in the BMJ entitled ‘Conflicting asthma guidelines cause confusion in primary care’.